AqwamCreates/DataPredict/docs/API/Models/WassersteinGenerativeAdversarialNetwork.md

 ### getGenerator()

-Sets the Generator into the model.
+Gets the Generator from the model.

 ```
 WassersteinGenerativeAdversarialNetwork:getGenerator(): Model